Draft Minutes to be approved for accuracy

 21/015 ANNUAL RETURN YEAR END 31/3/2021

-Section 1 – in draft – Section 2 Councillors to agree answer to each question was ‘yes’ All Councillors voted in agreement
+Section 1 – Councillors agreed answer to each question was ‘yes’ All Councillors voted in agreement of the Annual Governance & Accountability Return for 2020/2021

 Cllr Marks proposed the resolution and this was seconded by Cllr Tripp All Councillors voted in favour